dreamitpossible1/Spark-Grasping-System-Based-on-Deepseek-and-YOLO/README.md

 ## Project Title
-A Robot System for RB3 Gen2 Utilizing visual navigation
+Visual Navigation System for RB3 Gen2 Using Spark and YOLOv5

 ## Overview
-This project develops a robot arm system for RB3 Gen2 using depth images.
-RB3 Gen2 serves as the core hardware platform, offering advanced motion control and sensor capabilities.
-Depth images enable the robot arm to perceive 3D environments for tasks like object recognition and grasping.
-The Qualcomm Intelligent Robotics Product SDK is utilized for efficient image processing and seamless integration with RB3 Gen2, enhancing the system's performance and reliability.
+This project is dedicated to developing a visual navigation system for RB3 Gen2, leveraging the capabilities of Spark and YOLOv5.
+RB3 Gen2 serves as the core hardware platform, providing advanced motion control and sensor features.
+Spark is utilized for efficient data processing and distributed computing, enabling real - time analysis of depth images.
+YOLOv5 is employed for accurate object detection and recognition, allowing the robot arm to perceive and interact with 3D environments effectively.
+This combination enhances the robot's ability to navigate and perform tasks in complex environments.

 ## Quick Start with QualComm RB3 gen2
 Download the precompiled package for RB3 Gen2：